The casemate 'Maastricht 2' is accessible after 84 years

 The underground entrance, stairwell and a 30-metre-high staircase were restored so that visitors can now witness the impressive destruction and its tragic consequences for themselves.
 The soldiers who lost their lives here were among the first Belgian victims of World War II.

-After more than a year's work and an investment of over €90,000, made possible in part by the National Lottery, this tragic and unique relic of WW2 is now fully accessible and visitable.
+After more than a year's work and an investment of over €90,000, made possible in part by the National Lottery, this tragic and unique relic of WW2 is now fully accessible and open for visits.